-or years, biopharma industry leaders have wrestled with the limits of scale.
-Despite the benefits that come with size, companies with revenues of \$35 billion or more have significantly underperformed smaller companies with annual revenues of between \$5 billion and \$35 billion in total shareholder returns (TSR).
-(See Exhibit 1.)
+For years, biopharma industry leaders have wrestled with the limits of scale.
+Despite the benefits that come with size, companies with revenues of \$35 billion or more have significantly underperformed smaller companies with annual revenues of between \$5 billion and \$35 billion in total shareholder returns (TSR) (see Figure 1).
 Why do the largest companies struggle to deliver above-average shareholder returns?
 And more important, what can they do to lift a stubbornly low TSR?

-The short answer: avoid complex, wide-ranging portfolios that undermine focus.
+The short answer: Avoid complex, wide-ranging portfolios that undermine focus.
 Large biopharma companies compete in many categories and tend to accumulate an array of follower positions.
 The combined challenge of managing a diversified portfolio and multiple follower positions drags down shareholder returns.

-The biggest value creators in biopharma are category leaders, according to Bain & Co. research.
-Industry trends play to their strengths because category leaders concentrate on markets defined through the eyes of the customer, including patients, prescribing physicians and payers.
-(Also see "To Outperform In Pharma, Go Deep - Not Broad" - In Vivo, June 2016.)
+The biggest value creators in biopharma are category leaders, according to Bain research.
+Industry trends play to their strengths because category leaders concentrate on markets defined through the eyes of the customer, including patients, prescribing physicians and payers (see the In Vivo report To Outperform in Pharma, Go Deep-Not Broad).
 The category-leadership lens offers biopharma companies a deeper understanding of category dynamics and evolution, better insights into market needs, superior execution of clinical development programs and privileged access to key opinion leaders.
 Category leaders also identify the best external assets faster and are the partners of choice for innovative new players.

 But even category leaders can spread their resources too thin, betting on multiple categories, which increases portfolio complexity and distracts management from the core business.
 That strategy undercuts returns.
 By contrast, companies managing to combine category leadership with portfolio focus create a powerful multiplier effect.
 These focused leaders deliver annual total shareholder returns more than twice those of companies that are diversified followers, Bain analysis shows.
-Compound the difference over three to five years, and the increase in investor returns is substantial.
+Compound the difference over three to five years, and the increase in investor returns is substantial (see Figure 2).